Jeremiah-Clark/Blog/blog/20260820-Important_Books.md

 ![A Short History of Nearly Everything 2.0 cover](../images/book-ShortHistoryOfNearlyEverything.jpeg)

-A fantastic and engaging history of scientific discovery delivered with wit and warmth as only Bill Bryson can.
+A fantastic and engaging history of scientific discovery delivered with wit and warmth as only Bryson can.
 It is compelling, informative, and provides a solid grounding in the development of critical thinking and the scientific method.
 I read the first edition over a decade ago, and the second edition has been updated to bring it up to the present (as of 2025).